Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Alice, you know that you can drop the title and refer to me the same way as Dengel does…”

 “Right, Miss Faulkner then.”
 Alice looked around to check if anyone was watching her.
-I guess commoners were ever so self-conscious of these kinds of things.
+Commoners were ever so self-conscious of these kinds of things.

 I picked up a spoon and dug into my quiche.
-The crisp of pie crust breaking apart allowed for an aromatic scent to drift to my nose, whetting my appetite.
+The crisp pie crust breaking apart filled the air with an aromatic scent drifting to my nose, whetting my appetite.
 If Chrys had made this, then her skills had certainly become much better.
 A spoonful of mixed ingredients housed within a thick block of fluffy egg was shoved into my mouth.